Mushroom-Daemon/doks/content/docs/3_psych_triggers/authority.md

 A little while back I decided I wanted to buy myself a bike.
 After poking around online, I found a model I liked and went to a local shop to see if they could order for me.

-When I got to the shop, I was excited to find they actually had a few in stock.
-I rode one around for a bit and thought it was great fun.
-The colorway I wanted was sold online&mdash;and I was hoping to take advantage of a Black Friday deal&mdash;and they were totally cool with all that.
-They'd let me place the order through the shop and then assemble the bike for me when it arrived...
-Which ended up being kind of a hassle.
+When I got to the shop, I was excited to find they had a few in stock.
+I rode one around for a bit and found it great fun.
+They didn't have the color I wanted, so the shop placed an order for me online.

-For starters, the manufacturer sent the wrong bike.  so they had to pack it back up and return it.
-Then, the sent the right bike, but I became the problem.
-For some reason, it felt too big for me.
-I couldn’t stand over the bike without getting racked, for one.
-And the whole thing just felt too big.
-I was going back and forth and back and forth until someone set me straight.
+When the bike finally arrived&mdash;after the manufacturer first sent the wrong one&mdash;I excitedly rode it home.
+However, in riding it around the neighborhood, I couldn't help but feel a little buyer's remorse.

+I felt like the frame was the wrong size for me.
+They had two sizes in the shop&mdash;the size I had ordered and a larger one&mdash;and this felt the best of the two.
+However, I was feeling like an even smaller size would suit me and was kicking myself for not having thought of that sooner.

+I went back and forth for awhile and didn't know what to do.
+I didn't want to be a burden to the shop any longer (they had already put up with me going back and forth while making the initial decision) but I also didn't want to regret my decision.
+I was stressed.
+Until someone set me straight.

-It was my mailman.
-He saw me whip around the corner on my new wheels and wanted to talk all about it.
-This guy, Louie, to me, is an expert.
-He walks something like eight hours a day, and when he isn't on foot, he's riding around town on his road bike or cargo bike.
-The dude knows and loves bikes, something he made clear while admiring my new whip.
+It was the mailman.
+He saw me whip around the corner on my new wheels and was eager to talk shop.
+He admired the frame, the wheel size, the build and colorway...
+And in the process demonstrated his deep interest and authority on the subject of bikes.

 I told him I was self-conscious about the size choice.
 He asked if it was because I thought it was too big, which I did.
-I then explained my complaints to him and he said he believes a person should love their bike---that way they'll ride it.
-And I should go through the hassle of returning it.
+He then said to me that while I would probably get used to the bike, he believes that everyone should *love* their bike.
+His opinion was that I should go through the hassle of returning it and getting a new one.
 So I did.

-His authority and strong opinion on the matter---just knowing and loving bikes---helped me make a tough decision with confidence.
-His reassurance made it okay for me to go with what I thought.
-I took his advice and now I have a bike I love--and his my mailman's expert validation and reassurance played no small part in that.
-Your job as copywriter (or business leader or marketer or whoever) is to provide that reassurance.
+His knowledge and strong opinion on the matter helped me make a tough decision with confidence.
+That reassurance was priceless, and now I have a bike I love.
+Your job as kickass copywriter is to provide that reassurance.

-Be the knowledgeable friend, the neutral third-party that wants you to appreciate the money you've spent.
-You do this by establishing yourself as an authority---by reassuring them that you can solve their problem.
+That means being the knowledgeable friend. *Knowing what you're talking about*.
+Being the knowledgeable friend who wants you to appreciate the money you've spent.
+This means establishing yourself as an *authority*. here are a few ways how.

+###